5 Natural Gut Instincts You Should Never Ignore, No Matter What

 3. "I'm a natural at this!"

 I remember the first time I ever picked up a paintbrush.
 I was 10 and I was in an art class.
-Immediately, my teacher and I had both recognized that I had a knack for it.
+Immediately, my teacher and I both recognized that I had a knack for it.
 I was a born artist!
 A real natural.

 One of my greatest regrets in life is not going to art school.
 It's a gut instinct that I didn't follow.
 I suggest that you learn from my mistake.
+We all have regrets in life, it's what makes us so human.
+You can't go back and fix them, but you can look forward to the future.
+There is nothing you can do to change the past and regret only keeps you stuck from embracing your natural abilities.

 4. "I need to stop and help this person..."

+There might be a time when you see a person in need and, even though it won't do anything to serve you, you just know that they need help.
 Maybe it's someone who's struggling with homework or maybe it's someone who just got into a car accident.
 Don't hesitate to stop and help if your gut is telling you to do so.

 5. "I don't feel right."

-If you're feeling drained, depressed, tired, and sickly, don't ignore it.
-Your body has its own ways of telling you when you're not well and when you really need to visit a doctor.
+If you're feeling drained, depressed, tired, and sick, don't ignore it.
+Your body has its ways of telling you when you're not well and when you need to visit a doctor.
+If your instincts say go to the doctor, then you'd better go.

 Higher Perspective seeks to bring together like-minded individuals focused on personal growth and expanding their consciousness.
-We can be better to our planet, better to our brothers and sisters, and better to ourselves.